-- e)f) Beta Particle and Photon Radioactivity - Except due to natural causes, the average annual concentration of beta particle and photon radioactivity from man-made radionuclides must shall not exceed a dose equivalent to the total body or any internal organ greater than 4 mrem/year in Class I groundwater.
-If two or more radionuclides are present, the sum of their dose equivalent to the total body; or to-any internal organ must shall-not exceed 4 mrem/year in Class I groundwater except due to natural causes. - 2) Except for the radionuclides specified listed in subsection (ef)(3), the concentration of man-made radionuclides causing 4 mrem total body or organ dose equivalent must be calculated on the basis of a 2 liter per day drinking water intake using the 168-hour data in complianceaecordance with the procedure specified set forth in NCRP Report Number 22, incorporated by reference inat Section 620.125(a). - 3) Except due to natural causes, the average annual concentration assumed to produce a total body or organ dose of 4 mrem/year of the following chemical constituents must shall-not be exceeded in Class I groundwater:
+- e) f) Beta Particle and Photon Radioactivity - Except due to natural causes, the average annual concentration of beta particle and photon radioactivity from man-made radionuclides must shall not exceed a dose equivalent to the total body or any internal organ greater than 4 mrem/year in Class I groundwater.
+If two or more radionuclides are present, the sum of their dose equivalent to the total body, or to any internal organ must shall not exceed 4 mrem/year in Class I groundwater except due to natural causes. - 2) Except for the radionuclides specified listed in subsection (ef)(3), the concentration of man-made radionuclides causing 4 mrem total body or organ dose equivalent must be calculated on the basis of a 2 liter per day drinking water intake using the 168-hour data in complianceaccordance with the procedure specified set forth in NCRP Report Number 22, incorporated by reference inat Section 620.125(a). - 3) Except due to natural causes, the average annual concentration assumed to produce a total body or organ dose of 4 mrem/year of the following chemical constituents must shall not be exceeded in Class I groundwater:

 CASRN Constituent Critical Organ Standard (pCi/L)

 10028-17-8 Tritium Total Body 20,000

 10098-97-2 Strontium-90 Bone Marrow 8.0

+- Critic Standard

-- Constituent - Critic Orga Standard (pCi/L)
+Constituent Orga (pCi/L)

-Tritium - body 20,000.0
+Tritium -body 20,000.0

-Strontium-90 marrow 8.0
+Strontium-90 -marrow 8.0

-f)No facility that is subject to 35 Ill.
+f) No facility that is subject to 35 Ill.
 Adm.
 Code 811 or 814 must comply with any requirement or standard of those rules to the extent it incorporates or is otherwise based on any of the following constituents or their standards under this Section:

-CASRN Constituent

-13252-13-6 HFPO-DA (hexafluoropropylene
+HFPO-DA (hexafluoropropylene oxide dimer acid GenX)

+· · · · · · · · · · · · · · · · · · ·

 oxide dimer acid GenX)

-375-73-5 PFBS (perfluorobutanesulfonic
+PFBS (perfluorobutanesulfonic

 acid)

-355-46-4 PFHxS (perfluorohexanesulfonic
+PFHxS (perfluorohexanesulfonic

 acid)

-375-95-1 PFNA (perfluorononanoic acid)
+PFNA (perfluorononanoic acid)

-335-67-1 PFOA (perfluorooctanoic acid)
+PFOA (perfluorooctanoic acid)

-1763-23-1 PFOS (perfluorooctanesulfonic
+PFOS (perfluorooctanesulfonic

 acid)